 Chicago speech is not as readily recognized by other English-language speakers as the accents of NYC and the American South.
 But this accent has come more into the public eye (or ear) in recent decades.
 Perhaps the popularity of SNL’s “Bill Swerski’s Super Fans” skits in the 1990s aided this awareness.
 This very heavy, ethnic, and easily stereotyped version of the accent no longer characterizes most Chicago speakers.
 But less intense versions of its voice placement and characteristic vowels still exist widely in Chicago and other Great Lakes areas.

-CHICAGO ACCENT FOR TODAY’S ACTORS
+LEARNING CHICAGO ACCENT FOR TODAY’S ACTORS

 - There are many contemporary plays (TV shows as well) set in Chicago and vicinity.
 Among them are Sam Shepard’s Buried Child, David Mamet’s Glengarry Glen Ross, and others.
 Another Chicago playwright frequently setting plays in his home city is David Ives.
 My favorite for the harsh, old-style accent is the one-act Lives of the Saints.
 Other widely known Chicago scripts are The Front Page, the musical Chicago, and Bleacher Bums.